Click a flag for an approximate translation.

 AUTHORS AND CONTRIBUTORS

 The originating author of this review is Katie Fish.
-Additional contributions have been made by Mark Pyman; Phil Wheatley.
+Additional contributions have been made by Mark Pyman and Phil Wheatley.

 There are many different types of prison corruption.
 They include grand corruption, such as being able to run criminal enterprises from within prison and drug related criminality, and the many forms of petty corruption that takes place in prisons every day, such as paying for a phone call or an extra blanket.